Yoda-Flash/rabeat/how_to_play.md

 # How To Play Rabeat
 Rabeat is a collection of rabbit-themed rhythm games!
 To access a more detailed description, visit the [Readme](./README.md).

+Read on to find instructions for playing this game!

 ## Home Screen
 Press any button to advance to the next screen.